 Mr Dave Munro

 Mr Dave Munro is a former soldier from the Royal Australian Corps of Signals who deployed to Rifle Company Butterworth, Malaysia in 1982 with 8/9th Battalion Royal Australian Regiment.
 After leaving the military Mr Munro continued in communications working as a Flight Service Officer with the then Civil Aviation Authority.
 Mr Munro still works for the same company, now Airservices Australia, as a Line Manager in the Network Coordination Centre in Civic.
 Married to a former soldier, Mr Munro and his wife have raised six children, two of whom served in the Army with one completing two tours of Afghanistan.
-Mr Munro continues his involvement with the veteran community as a member of the Gungahlin Sub-Branch of the RSL and as a member of the Veterans Motorcycle Club, Federal Chapter.
+Mr Munro continues his involvement with the veteran community as Vice-President of the Gungahlin Sub-Branch of the RSL and as a member of the Veterans Motorcycle Club, Federal Chapter.

-Squadron Leader Gary Oakley
+Squadron Leader Gary Oakley OAM

 Squadron Leader Gary Oakley was born in Katoomba NSW his people are the Gundungurra.
 He was the first Indigenous Liaison Officer employed at the Australian War Memorial and also worked as a curator in the Exhibitions section and curated most of the major gallery refurbishments in the last 20 years.
 He is the National President of the Aboriginal and Torres Strait Islander Veterans and Services Association of Australia (ATSIVSAA).
 His connection with the military started as a member of the cadet corps at high school, he joined the Royal Australian Navy as a Junior Recruit in 1969 and after twelve months at HMAS Leeuwin served in ships such as HMAS Duchess, HMAS Sydney (Vietnam service), HMAS Perth, HMAS Stewart, HMAS Stalwart and the submarines HMAS Oxley and Ovens.
 While at HMAS Platypus he became curator of the 1st Australian Submarine Squadron Museum, and on leaving the RAN, took up a curatorial position at the Australian War Memorial in the 1991.
 He has been a curator at the Bavarian Army Museum in Ingolstadt, Germany, and studied Cultural Heritage Management and Museum Studies at the University of Canberra.
 As a member of the Navy Reserve for 20 years worked closely with the Navy History section, documenting and researching naval history also assists with Indigenous Affairs–ADF helping with their Indigenous Pre-Recruitment courses as well as travelling to community to speak to Indigenous youth in relation to careers in the Defence Force.
 He transferred late 2014 to the Air Force as a Squadron Leader working within Air Forces Indigenous Affairs branch as the Air forces Indigenous Historical Custodian.